bdr193/Networking-challenge/README.md

 * As a user I can upload my Profile picture.
 * As a user I can view all Profiles on the platform (Profiles Index page).
 * As a user I can view another User’s profile page (Profile show page).
+* As a user I can search other profiles based on skilss, names or emails.
+(Use PG search).

 Tip: